MichaelLangbein/tdl2/backend/data/wiki/math/algebra_linear.md

 \end{definition}

-\paragraph{Gram matrices} appear often in important theorems.
+**Gram matrices** appear often in important theorems.
 They turn out to be PSD.
 \begin{definition}
     [A Gram matrix] is a matrix $\mtrx{A} = \mtrx{B}^T \mtrx{B}$
 \end{definition}